Kitura/Kitura-CredentialsFacebook/README.md

 router.all(middleware: Session(secret: "Very very secret..."))
 ```
-Create an instance of `CredentialsFacebook` plugin and register it with `Credentials` framework:
+Create an instance of `CredentialsFacebook` plugin and register it with the `Credentials` framework:

 ```swift
 import Credentials